jluedtke/projectAnima/README.md

 pieces to identifying your origins.

 * The player wins the game after they have successfully completed all the puzzle requirements.

-##  Game Intro:

-* On game start, player is displayed the message, "I ----, therefore I am".
-The player is tasked with solving the riddle/thing and entering the correct phrase.
-By doing this, the game begins, or in a sense, "Booting up, initialization, failed....main functions.. currently offline."

-## Puzzle Concepts

-  1. Puzzle: Core Processing -

-Node 1 states Node 2 is false.
-Node 2 states Node 1 is false.
-Node 3 states Node 2 is false.

-  2. Visual Matrix - Offline

-  3. Initialize Motor Functionality - Offline

-  4. Security Key Authentication - Offline

-## Game Overlay/Hub, Orientation

-* Visual Pane (Top-Left)

-* Motor Functionality Pane (Top-Middle)

-* Security Authentication Pane (Top-Right)

-* Security Key Pane (Bottom-Left)

-   1. Player enters in the correct password.

-* Known Reports Pane (Bottom-Right)

-    1. Player can access Known Reports that they find along the way to help them in problems that they may face as they progress throughout the game.

-## Wish List(Cool things that most likely  won't happen.)

-* Matrix Background theme, on game start,
-* Picture of a power button

-## Specification

-* Intro:

-* Puzzle 1:

-* Puzzle 2:

-* Puzzle 3:

 ## Getting Started